‘Onward’ finds Pixar moving backwards

 In 2011, Pixar released “Cars 2,” the sequel to what was already considered the ugly duckling of the studio’s filmography.
 If the original “Cars” was a blemish, its sequel was a bomb.
 Despite solid box office receipts, the film was panned by critics and became the first Pixar movie not to be nominated for Best Animated Feature at the Oscars.

 The studio never quite recovered.
-With the exception of the films of Pete Docter (“Inside Out” and “Coco”), Pixar has yet to replicate their winning streak.
+With the exception of the films of Pete Docter and Lee Unkrich (“Inside Out” and “Coco”), Pixar has yet to replicate their winning streak.
 They’ve pumped out underwhelming, unasked-for sequels and a handful of mediocre originals that paled in comparison to the studio’s glory days.
 Unfortunately, “Onward” is more of the same.

 To be fair, “Onward” is cute.
 It’s a pleasant romp through Fantasyland with enough action and laughs to entertain children and packs a heartfelt message about family and loss.
 But who wants their movie to be “cute?”
 Pixar’s popularity is in large part due to their appeal among adults; their sophisticated storytelling and thoughtful themes have connected with audiences of quite literally all ages, not to mention legitimized animation as a mature artistic medium for the mainstream.
 “Onward” strives to be those things — and like every Pixar movie, it strives to make you cry — but despite its good intentions, it too comes up short.